Tika Kolumban: This article is based on a conversation I had with Anna Keyter, Managing Director of RePrac during March 2017.

 Looking back at Anna’s life, her work journey started after she completed an Operations Diploma at the University of Johannesburg.
 Despite being a single mum, she managed to complete her qualifications and raise her son.

-Early on in her career, she worked at Transvaal Clothing in a critical operations role to inform on process improvement in CMT (Cut, Make & Trim) factories.
-Here, she conducted in-line quality checking, manpower calculations and informed on targets for critical operations.
+Early on in her career, she worked in the Clothing Industry in Quality Control and Operations roles to inform on process improvement in CMT (Cut, Make & Trim) factories.
+In these roles, she conducted in-line quality checking, manpower calculations and informed on targets for critical operations.
 In due time, Anna owned a number of businesses including a technology concern, and as a consultant, provided services in project finance.

 However, after a tragic life event, Anna decided to pursue a career in Psychology.
 She completed a BPsych degree, and after internships at Nazareth House and Childline Gauteng, she became a trauma counsellor.
 Here, Anna provided psychological counselling to individual clients (survivors of trauma and abuse), groups and schools with learning disabilities.